-If you're still interested in making a move, discuss your situation with a career counselor, or seek advice from former colleagues who are familiar with your professional strengths and weaknesses.
+If you’re still interested in making a move, discuss your situation with a career counselor or seek advice from former colleagues who are familiar with your professional strengths and weaknesses.
 Your friends and relatives may not feel comfortable criticizing your plans, so impartial advice is best.

 Treat your job search like an actual job.
 Set realistic daily or weekly goals for yourself (sending out a certain number of resumes or taking an online course to learn new, marketable skills).
-Research what companies are hiring in your chosen field and try to make contacts there.
+Research which companies are hiring in your chosen field and try to make contacts there.
 Follow up on all leads, and always sound professional over the phone and in writing.

 Many companies do online searches to find out information about prospective employees.
 Having a LinkedIn account or website showcasing your professional experience can be helpful, but putting too much personal information online can be harmful.
 If you blog, Tweet or update your Facebook status about a recent chemo treatment, for example, your cancer diagnosis is now public information, even if you’d hoped to keep your health information private during the job-search process.

 As of January 2016, there are more than 15.5 million cancer survivors in the U.S., and many are in the prime of their working years when the cancer is diagnosed.
 Like you, many are eager to get back into the workforce, looking forward not only to having a steady income again but also to the psychological benefits of work and of feeling more “normal” again.
 Even so, most people say they are anxious about how their work life will play out.
 In a survey of 29 cancer survivors, researchers found that:

 - One-third found it difficult to cope and concentrate initially and worried about their productivity once they got back to work.